 Juries are unpredictable by nature.
 Trials are unpredictable.
 However, you can place yourself in a better position to avoid a “NO” answer to this question with medical treatment.

-The quicker the treatment, the more effective it may be to relate your injury to whatever caused it.
-Seeking immediate medical care solves this problem.
+The quicker the treatment, the more effective it may be in relating your injury to whatever caused it.
+Seeking immediate medical care can help address this issue.